Jimbly/dcjam2024/Jimb-TODO.md

 TODO
+* bug: walking out of closet with a note, get in combat, combat goes away, note reappears and finishes fading out
+* never offer two of the same classes
 * play first 3 levels
+* bug: damage + poison attack does two overlapping floaters
 * draft second level, play through first 2, measure time, check difficulty, put save game aside for later
   * way too easy second level with ~4 upgrades; was about 30min with some fixes - slot 3!
   * only had ~3 deaths, max sanity restore totally unneeded
+* rebalance aggro so that each slot has different aggro numbers for each different class where possible
 * Insanity view
+  * sanity bar big blinking (heartbeat pulse) when down to < 25
   * party portraits to change to monsters - silhouettes
   * ghosts moving through the level
   * dark/postprocess - 16-bit color crunch? - dither?